udaybambal/tws-e-commerce-app/devops.md

 **Note:** Make sure the IAM user you're using has the necessary permissions.
 You’ll need an AWS IAM Role with programmatic access enabled, along with the Access Key and Secret Key.
 ##### Role: Access Key & Secret Key
 ## Getting Started
-Follow the steps below to get your infrastructure up and running using Terraform:
+Follow the steps below to get your infrastructure up and running using Terraform:<br/>
 1. Clone the Repository
 First, clone this repo to your local machine:<br/>
 ```bash